 If a serious injury (e.g. fracture, dislocation, severe pain and/or swelling) is suspected, emergency first aid should be called upon.
 You should be kept calm until emergency services personnel arrives.

-When you are at the ASEAN School Games, seek help from the medical doctor and/or physiotherapists via your team manager/coach.
+During competitions, seek help from the medical doctor and/or physiotherapists via your team manager/coach.